Sage-Bionetworks/synapsePythonClient/docs/explanations/structuring_your_project.md

 * A dataset folder can’t be inside another dataset folder.
 For example, a clinical demographics folder can't be inside the biospecimen folder.
 * The dataset folders must have unique names.
-* Folder hierarchy may contain non-dataset folders (e.g. storing reports or other kinds of entities)
+* Folder hierarchy may contain non-dataset folders (e.g. storing reports or other kinds of entities).

 ```
 .